MX23RW : Tuesday, March 11 00:17:05| >> :120:6451:6451:

-Champions League 2024-25: How many points will Man City, Arsenal, Liverpool need to qualify for knockout stage?
+Champions League 2024-25: How many points did Liverpool, Arsenal, Man City need to qualify for knockout stage?

-Sports Mole takes a look at how many points should be enough to see teams progress through the League Phase of the 2024-25 Champions League this season.
+Sports Mole takes a look at how many points were enough to see teams progress through the League Phase of the 2024-25 Champions League.

-Here, Sports Mole takes a look at how many points should be enough to see teams progress through the League Phase of the Champions League this season.
+Here, Sports Mole takes a look at how many points were enough to see teams progress through the League Phase of the 2024-25 Champions League, comparing it to how many points teams were projected to collect.

 General view of the Champions League trophy before the match on April 19, 2023© Reuters

-How many points are required to reach Champions League knockouts?
+How many points were required to reach Champions League knockouts?

-The league phase of the 2024-25 Champions League will run from September to January, meaning that there is a slight extension on the December end date of the previous group-stage format.
+The League Phase of the 2024-25 Champions League began in September 2024 and ran through to the end of January 2025, meaning there was a slight extension on the December end date of the previous group-stage format.

-As previously mentioned, all 36 clubs will play eight times in the League Phase and the top eight teams will automatically advance to the last 16, while sides finishing between ninth and 24th must compete in a two-legged playoff round to join them.
-Any team that finishes 25th or lower will be eliminated with no access to the Europa League.
+All 36 clubs played eight times in the League Phase and the top eight teams automatically advanced to the last 16, while teams who finished between ninth and 24th were forced to compete in a two-legged playoff round to join them.
+Any side that finishes 25th or lower was eliminated with no access to the Europa League.

-According to studies from Football Meets Data, who have carried out over 10,000 simulations, between 15 and 16 points will most likely be enough to see teams secure a top-eight finish and progress to the knockout rounds of the Champions League in its new format.
+According to studies that took place prior to the 2024-25 competition from Football Meets Data, who carried out over 10,000 simulations, between 15 and 16 points was predicted be enough to see teams secure a top-eight finish and progress to the knockout rounds of the Champions League in its new format.

-This would therefore mean that teams would be required to win at least five of their eight matches in the League Phase, or another combination of victories and draws to reach the 15 to 16-point marker.
+This would therefore mean that clubs would be required to win at least five of their eight games in the League Phase, or another combination of victories and draws to reach the 15 to 16-point marker.

 Collect / Create New Data